AsmekYT/AsmekBOT/README.md

 - settings
 - clear
 # Reminder bot version v2.x.x is only in Polish!!!
 If you want to use the English bot version, you must download bot v3.x.x, but this version is still in development.

-PS: If you find a bug in alpha v2, you must repair it yourself because I stopped working on this version."